vaibhav-gupta5/nextjs-dashboard-template-guide/README.md

+## ⭐️ Give this repository a star if you found it useful!
+If you have a template to recommend or want to contribute, feel free to fork this repository or open an issue.
+---

 # Best Nextjs Admin Dashboard Templates for Developers

 Are you looking for a modern, efficient, and user-friendly admin dashboard for your Next.js project, you're in the right place.
 In this repo, we’ll take you through the top 10 **[Nextjs admin dashboard templates](https://www.wrappixel.com/templates/category/nextjs-templates/)** that are not only high-performing but also developer-friendly.
 These templates come with a variety of features, including AI capabilities, responsive design, and a clean interface, making them the perfect choice for any professional project.